 An additional app, CashMaster, also reportedly doesn’t use Plaid.
 However, CashMaster details are scarce and the app is only available to Android users.
 Because of that, we have been unable to try it out or gather valuable information about the platform.
 Therefore, we cannot recommend it.
 It appears to offer installment loans with high fees.
 If you choose to proceed with CashMaster, please use caution.

-If your bank doesn’t use Plaid (and you don’t want to change banks), here are a couple of tips and tricks to try.
+If your bank doesn’t use Plaid, here are a couple of tips and tricks to try.

-If there’s a particular app you prefer to use, try this hack that allows you to sign up using checking account information.
+If you prefer to use a particular payday advance app, try this hack that allows you to sign up using checking account information.

 Pro tip: This won’t work with every app but it’s worth trying if there’s one particular app you prefer to use.